kpander/drupal-boost-warmer/README.txt

 expired yet).
 This module tries to keep the cache warm for every page a user can visit on your site.

-While similar to Boost Crawler, it has the following differences:
+While similar to Boost Crawler (included with Boost), it has the following differences:
 - It will check all pages defined in sitemap.xml
 - It will check any pages defined by hook_boost_warmer_get_urls()
 - It will check a list of manually-defined pages
 - It does not require or use the HTTPRL library

-The Boost Crawler module (included with Boost) uses the HTTPRL library for page requests (with good reasons related to performance).
+The Boost Crawler module uses the HTTPRL library for page requests (with good reasons related to performance).
 However, this will not function on some servers, which is one reason to use this module instead.